nicolov/nvaligi.github.io/content/pages/robotics-for-developers.md

 <!-- [finishing touch]({filename}/robotics-for-developers/6_imu/article.md) -->

-The [finishing touch]() adds accelerometer and gyroscope data to make the localization more robust when there's little or information from cameras.
+The [final article]({filename}/robotics-for-developers/6_imu/article.md) adds accelerometer and gyroscope data to make the localization more robust when there's little or no information from cameras.